DeShawnThomas/Coding-Dojo-Feb-6-Bootcamp/README.md

 # Coding Dojo Feb 6 Bootcamp

-This is the master folder that holds assignments I've done in HTML, CSS, & JS.
+This is the master folder that holds assignments I've done in HTML, CSS, JS, & Python